 Combine vinegar and next five ingredients; stir with a wire whisk until well blended.
 Set aside.
 Combine dandelions and lettuce, apple and orange in a large bowl; toss gently.
 Add vinegar mixture, tossing gently to coat.
 Sprinkle with almonds.
 Yield: 8 servings (serving size: 1-1/2cups).

-The ostrich fern, or fiddlehead, is a Maine delicacy that appears in the early spring—April and May.
+The newly emerging ostrich fern, or fiddlehead, is a Maine delicacy that appears in the early spring— late April through May.
 The botanical name for the ostrich fern is Matteuccia struthiopteris.

-Grown ostrich fern leaves taper in width from the middle to both ends.
-There is a deep groove on the upper side of the big stalk, and the distinctive brown to black shoots that grow from the center of the clump of leaves look somewhat like ostrich plumes.
+Grown ostrich fern leaves or fronds taper in width from the middle to both ends.
+There is a deep groove on the inside of the leaf stem, and the distinctive green, maturing brown fertile frond that bears spores grows from the center of the fronds, which look somewhat like ostrich plumes.

-In the spring, the ostrich fern’s distinctive “fiddleheads,” the young, coiled fern leaves about an inch in diameter, are mostly green, but have papery brown scales.
+In the spring, the ostrich fern’s distinctive “fiddleheads,” the young, coiled fern fronds about an inch in diameter, are green, but have papery brown scales, with smooth stems.
 Nearly all ferns have fiddleheads, but the ostrich fern’s are unlike any other.
-These fiddleheads have a paper-dry, parchment-like sheath that usually has started to peel.
-Most other fern fiddlehead sheaths are fuzzy or woolly.
+These fiddleheads have a paper-dry, parchment-like sheath that sheds as the fiddlehead grows.

 Gather fiddleheads in early spring, as soon as they appear within an inch or two of the ground.
-Carefully brush out and remove the brown scales.
-Then wash the heads in a colander several times in potable water until the fiddleheads appear clean.
-Fiddleheads can be cooked several ways, such as boiling (full rolling boil) in lightly salted boiling water for at least 10 minutes, or steam for 20 minutes.
+Carefully brush off and remove the brown scales, and then wash the heads in a colander several times in potable water until the fiddleheads appear clean.
+Fiddleheads can be cooked several ways, such as boiling (full rolling boil) in lightly salted water for at least 15 minutes, or steaming for 10 minutes.
 Serve right away with melted butter.
 Be careful not to pack the fiddleheads too tightly to allow for adequate boiling water and steam to fully cook the fiddleheads.
 For more detailed information on fiddlehead preparation, please refer to UMaine Cooperative Extension Bulletin #4198 Facts on Fiddleheads.

 Nutritional information: fiddleheads, canned